nuejs/nue/packages/www/docs/nuekit.md

-# Nuekit
-**The entire web ecosystem in 1MB**
+# **Nuekit:** Standards first web framework
 Nuekit offers a complete client/server development environment for content sites and single-page applications in a single, 1MB executable.
+It takes HTML, CSS; and JavaScript to their absolute peak.

 ## Rapid application assembly